Magenta-Mause/cosy-deployment/SETUP.md

 - A fresh Ubuntu/Debian VPS (20.04 or newer)
 - Root SSH access to the VPS
 - A domain name pointed to your VPS IP
-- Ansible installed locally: `pip install ansible`
+- Ansible installed locally: `sudo apt install ansible`

 ## Quick Setup